 An Eco-Friendly Treatment Option for Scale

-If caught early enough, green approaches can be taken to treat scale.
+If caught early enough, green approaches can be taken to treat this insect.
 Giroud uses a horticultural oil to kill scale insects on contact.
 This is sprayed throughout the leaf canopy and on the undersides of the leaves.
 Rather than using chemicals, these eco-friendly oils smother the insects and suffocate them.
 Check out this video of how the process works: